ElisaDemanez/Evaluation_database_UML/README.md

 Datas like bed size or room type are char(1) in order to use "c" for "chambre" or "s" for "suite", for example.

+Limitations : If a service is available for all rooms, you still  need an entry for each room

 # Changes between the UML and the .sql :